wilson212/bf2stats/docs/full-bf2-stack-example/README.md

 ### Which is the best?

 The best solution depends on one's setup.
-If one never needs to switch between gamespy servers, `3.` is best.
-If one wants things to "just work", and doesn't want clients to have to install anything, use `2.`.
-If one prefers a gamespy server run by a trustworthy community, use `1.`.
+If one often needs to switch between gamespy servers, `3.` is best.
+If one doesn't want clients to have to install anything but wants things to "just work", use `2.`.
+If one prefers a single gamespy server run by a trustworthy community, use `1.`.

 This example opted for `2.` which is DNS spoofing using `coredns`.
-It's the easiest easy to setup for a single machine, and multiple machines to get spoofed gamespy DNS responses.
+It can be used on a single machine and multiple machine setups.

 ## Scripts